Saverio976/NorMatrix/README.md

 If there is one error or more, exit with the number of error, else status code 0.
 You must print the filename and the line where the error is

+[more preicse information on the file : CONTRIBUTING.md]

 ### thanks

 chempa for his sample of file that dont follow the epitech norm